Morning glory: Ornamental plants

 Popular varieties in contemporary Western cultivation include 'Sunspots', 'Heavenly Blue', moonflower, cypress vine, and cardinal climber.
-The cypress vine is a hybrid, with the cardinal climber as one parent.
+Cardinal climber is a hybrid, with cypress vine as one parent.

 Many morning glories self-seed in the garden.
 They have a hard seed coat, which delays germination until late spring.
 Germination may be improved by soaking in warm water.

 Morning glory has been a favorite flower in Japan for many a long century.
 The cultivation started in the Nara period (8th century).
 The big booms of the selective breeding of the morning glory happened in the Edo era (17-19th century).
 The large-flowered morning glory was broadly cultivated as a hobby flower.
 The varied Japanese morning glory (変化朝顔 Henka-asagao or mutant morning glory) was created.